hybridly/hybridly/docs/api/laravel/functions.md

 ### `to_external_url`

-Redirects to a non-hybrid page or an external domain.
+Redirects to a non-hybrid view or an external domain.

 > See also: [external redirects](../../guide/responses.md#external-redirects).